Aetrius/Bambulabs-Exporter/README.md

 ---

 ### Feature Changes
 - 3/4/2023 - Added new Metrics ams_humidity, ams_temp, ams_tray_color, ams_bed_temp.
 These include ams number and tray numbers to be dynamic depending on how many AMS's are included.
+Will push new container to dockerhub later today 3/4/23

 ---